ADA Mary N. Kellett:

 Guilty on Seven Counts of Prosecutor Misconduct

-On April 24, 2015, Vladek was exonerated of his misdemeanor conviction of assault.
-In addition, Filler filed a federal civil rights lawsuit against the prosecutor, police and the city of Gouldsboro.
-The lawsuit alleged that a recording of an interview of Ligia by a nurse was edited to exclude a portion where the nurse advised Ligia to cry when she testified so that the rape would seem more real.
-As of July 2015, the lawsuit was still pending.
+On January 8, 2015, Filler filed a federal civil rights lawsuit against the prosecutor, police, and the city of Gouldsboro.
+Among other claims, the lawsuit alleged that a recording of an interview of Ligia by a nurse was edited to exclude a portion where the nurse advised Ligia to cry when she testified so that the rape would seem more real.

 For years, persons in Ellsworth, Maine had been saying Assistant District Attorney Mary Kellett was prosecuting sexual assault cases based on dubious allegations that lacked probable cause.
 One attorney described Kellett’s actions in one case as “the most egregious abuse of prosecutorial discretion” that he had witnessed in 30 years of legal practice.
 In the process, many innocent persons suffered harm to their reputations, their careers, and their lives.